Mattiwatti/EfiGuard/README.md

 The initial incarnation of EfiGuard as a bootkit was an attempt to get dude719's [UEFI-Bootkit](https://github.com/ajkhoury/UEFI-Bootkit) to work with recent versions of Windows 10, because it had become dated and no longer works on the latest versions (like UPGDSED, often caused by version-sensitive pattern scans).
 While I did eventually get this to work, I was unsatisfied with the result mostly due to the choice of hooking `OslArchTransferToKernel`, which as noted above executes in protected mode and after `ExitBootServices` has been called.
 Apart from this, I was not satisfied with only being able to patch some versions of Windows 10; I wanted the bootkit to work on every EFI-compatible version of Windows x64 released to date.
 Because of this, I rewrote the bootkit from scratch with the following aims:
 - To provide patch information at every stage of boot including the kernel patch itself.
-- To increase the number of supported EFI-compatible Windows versions to "all" (at the time of writing).
+- To support all EFI-compatible versions of Windows versions (at the time of writing).
 - To enable lazy instantiation of the bootkit and optionally a kernel backdoor, achieved by EFI System Table hooks.

 A big picture overview of the final EfiGuard boot flow is shown in the diagram above.
 For the individual component-specific hooks and patches, see `EfiGuardDxe/PatchXxx.c` in the source files.
 For driver initialization/unloading and the EFI Boot and Runtime Services hooks, see [EfiGuardDxe.c](EfiGuardDxe/EfiGuardDxe.c).